mmohan5/mentor-ai/Application Autopopulation Bot/README.md

 ## 🛠 Setup & Run Instructions

-Follow these steps to get the app running:
+Install [Python 3.12.2](https://www.python.org/downloads/) and follow these steps to run the application:

 ```bash
 # 1. Navigate to the project directory